-Jason VanderMey here, bringing you all of the drama and excitement from the Top Ten Annuals for 2019 - Plant Awards!!
+Jason VanderMey here, bringing you all of the drama and excitement from the Top Ten Annuals - Plant Awards!!
 I've been searching high and low, throughout our garden centre, as well as other growers around BC, to find the best annuals for you this year.
-It was a tough task, but I've put together the ultimate ten plants that have won my heart and a place in my garden for 2019 and beyond.
+It was a tough task, but I've put together the ultimate ten plants that have won my heart and a place in my garden.
 Join me on the red carpet as we reveal the winners!

 1. Sallyfun Blue Emotion

 I have to award Best Performer to Sallyfun, as her bright blue blooms (and I do mean bright blue) and bold colour have created quite the buzz in the garden this year.
 Of course, she also attracts all the bees, hummingbirds and other pollinators as well, really pulling in the crowds.